 Taking off the front end means you can put a board under the rig's shell and jack it up without bothering to fabricate a special piece like the one described above.
 It also means you don't have to be a contortionist to get to the screws, and you can use a regular drill and put more muscle into the job.
 It's well worth the time you spend taking the front end off.

 Site visitor, Anthony Podbevsek, was kind enough to send me some more pictures that you might find helpful.
 His braces look much stronger than the ones I did.
+Notice that Anthony has used a mixture of screws and steel pop rivets.

 Thank you for visiting BobsGuides.com